manjotsinghsuri/MARS/README.md

 # For launching the robot in gazebo follow the following steps

-## First create a workspace and src folder inside the workspace
+## First create a workspace and src folder inside it

 * `mkdir catkin_ws`
 * `cd catkin_ws`